marsFXII/jComplete/README.md

 				start: "Rule"});
 ```

-feel free to contact me if you are interestet in collaborate developing.
+feel free to contact me if you are interested to support developing.